walles/headsetharry/README.md

 * Maybe we should simply read notifications instead of trying to solve everything ourselves?
 Maybe read the `Notification.tickerText` to the user.
-* If we get a "phone number" with letters in it, maybe we should just read it as it is and not try to look it up.
 * In Settings, should it be possible to tag contacts with their most likely language?
 * "Phone call from NN" (NN is name if in contacts, not number)